 Ingram Micro Inc. (the "Company" or "Ingram Micro"), formerly Ingram Micro Holdings Inc. (refer to Note 12), is primarily engaged in wholesale distribution and marketing of microcomputer hardware and software products.
 The Company conducts the majority of its operations in North America and Europe.
 The Company is a wholly-owned subsidiary of Ingram Industries Inc. ("Ingram Industries").
 In September 1995, Ingram Industries announced its intention to reorganize into three separate companies in a tax-free reorganization.
-As part of the reorganization (the "Reorganization"), Ingram Industries will split-off the Company.
+As part of the reorganization, Ingram Industries will split-off the Company.
 The plan of reorganization is subject to, among other things, receipt of a satisfactory tax ruling from the Internal Revenue Service.
-The plan contemplates that certain of the Ingram Industries stockholders will exchange (the "Exchange") all or some of their shares of Ingram Industries for the outstanding shares of the Company held by Ingram Industries.
-The Exchange and those elements of the Reorganization contemplated to occur prior to the closing of the Company's initial public offering are referred to herein as the "Split-Off.'
+The plan contemplates that certain of the Ingram Industries shareholders will exchange all or some of their shares of Ingram Industries for the outstanding shares of the Company held by Ingram Industries.
+The reorganization and exchange are referred to herein as the "Split-Off."